Deathspike/animesync/README.md

 Note that *Crunchyroll* and *Funimation* are USA-based.
 So I recommend a USA-based proxy.

-#### NordVPN

-If you have an account with *NordVPN*, you can use:

-    animesync settings core --proxyServer nordvpn://username:password@us

-With this configuration, `animesync` periodically queries the list of proxies provided by *NordVPN* and automatically selects the HTTPS proxy with the least amount of load.
-That should be the fastest proxy available at that time.
-The `@us` suffix stands for *USA*, and ensures the proxy server is in that country.
-You can use whatever country flag you desire, but I recommend *USA* for the best video availability.

 ## Developers

 AnimeSync includes an `OpenAPI` server.
 You can run independently of downloads: